-c) Officers' advice to political groups will be limited to a statement of material facts and identification of options and the merits and demerits of such options for the Authority.
-Advice will not deal with any political implications of the matter or an option, and Officers will not make any recommendation to a political group.
+Officer reports to political groups will be limited to a statement of material facts and identification of options and the merits and demerits of such options for the Authority.
+Reports will not deal with any political implications of the matter or any options, and Officers will not make any recommendation to a political group.

-d) Where an Officer attends a political group meeting, the Clerk will advise all other groups that the Officer has attended and the subject upon which he/she has advised.
+Where a report is prepared for a political group, the Clerk will advise all other groups that the report has been prepared and will provide a copy of that report to any group upon request.